 8. COR Decision

-If the applying organization passes COR Audit they are to submit a customized Action Plan to the BCMSA within 30 days of notification of Audit “pass”, then the BCMSA will update the iCOR database to reflect the successful audit completion.
-If the organization does not submit an Action Plan within the required timeframe then a notice of ‘Non Completion’ will be sent to the applying organization.
+If the applying organization passes the COR Audit they are to submit an Action Plan to the BCMSA within 30 days of notification of Audit “pass”.
+Only then will the BCMSA update the iCOR database to notify WorkSafeBC of successful audit completion.

 NOTE: If an organization cannot complete the Action Plan due to extenuating circumstances, they must contact the BCMSA Manager of Audit and Training Services by email to request an extension.